Melina Perez: MNM (2004–2006)

 While managing the Tag Team Champions, Melina's character was developed to be more egotistical, as she declared herself "the most-dominant Diva in WWE".
 She made her official in-ring debut on June 30 against Michelle McCool, and had her first pay-per-view match against Torrie Wilson at The Great American Bash in a bra and panties match, winning both matches.
 In the same night, MNM dropped their championships to the Legion of Doom, prompting a new storyline where Melina hired Jillian Hall, a fixer, to assist them.
 MNM regained the titles on October 28 in a fatal four-Way tag team match.
 On the Eddie Guerrero Tribute Show, Melina won a Divas battle royal by eliminating the Women's Champion Trish Stratus.
 The next week, as a part of a new storyline, MNM kidnapped Stratus, tied her up and gagged her for Melina, who then challenged her to a match for the Women's Championship.
 The two fought at Survivor Series, with Melina losing to Stratus with the help of Mickie James.

 During this time, MNM defended their titles against Rey Mysterio and the World Heavyweight Champion Batista.
 Melina was placed in a storyline where she tried to make Batista call off the match by visiting him in his locker room and attempting to seduce him.
-The storyline had the two engage in anal intercourse, after which he simply thanked her for the "warm-up" before leaving to take part in the match, where he and Mysterio defeated MNM for the titles.
+The storyline had the two engage in intercourse, after which he simply thanked her for the "warm-up" before leaving to take part in the match, where he and Mysterio defeated MNM for the titles.
 The storyline played over to the next episode of SmackDown! when, before MNM invoked their rematch clause, Melina held a press conference in the ring where she claimed that Batista had sexually harassed her.
 During the tag team match, Mark Henry aided MNM in winning back the WWE Tag Team Championship.
 The storyline with Henry continued into the next year.
 On the first SmackDown! of 2006, Melina announced that Henry was her personal protection against Batista.
 He accompanied her and aided the other members of MNM in matches against Batista and Mysterio.